fireflewdev/tictactoe/README.md

 # tictactoe - Fireflew Development
-Run the jar file or the "run.py" script to start.
+Just run the jar file or the "run.py" script to start.